L3gomancer/PhasParticle/README.md

 Setup:\
 As the [setup guide](http://phaser.io/tutorials/getting-started-phaser3) on the official Phaser site says, get set up for normal web development.\
-I'm on a Mac so I use Unix commands in Terminal.
-(I intend to post an intro to commandline elsewhere)\
+I'm on a Mac so I use Unix commands in Terminal.\
 I use Visual Studio Code because it's new and sexy.\
-Macs come with Python and its local server so I used that.
+Macs come with Python2 and its local server so I used that.
 `python -m SimpleHTTPServer`

 I also find these additional tools handy:\